The Unofficial Original Cast Ambassador

 Where season seven seemed to be filled with either home runs or strikeouts, this season already seems to have more balance where the sketches may be hits without going over the wall, landing players on multiple bases and you can almost always count on at least one homer to bring them all in.
 Unfortunately, this episode was one where everyone seemed to be thrown out at third.

 That said, a show full of third base sketches is not a bad thing at all.
-The only real issues that I had with this episode was how Howard Hesseman claimed to be the first crossover host who has worked with the original cast as well as this cast of Not Ready For Prime Time Players when this just isn't true especially since he made it sound like he was including the last two season and how everyone else was scared.
+The only real issues that I had with this episode was how Howard Hesseman claimed to be the first crossover host who has worked with the original cast as well as this current cast of Not Ready For Prime Time Players.
+This just isn't true, especially since he made it sound like he wasn’t including the last two season and how everyone else was scared.

-As far as being the first crossover host goes, both Elliot Gould and Karen Black have already hosted with two casts when they appeared in season six.
-Maybe he's not including that group just like most other SNL fan, but even then, Blondie technically worked with both casts only the first time she was strictly musical.
+As far as being the first crossover host goes, both Elliot Gould and Karen Black had already hosted with two casts when they appeared in season six.
+Maybe he does not include that group just like most other SNL fan, but even then, Blondie technically worked with both casts only the first time she was strictly the musical guest.

 The Wicker Breakdown:

-- Howard Hesseman then officially opens the show by continuing to play drunk but then straightens up to do his monolog about his excitement to be invited back to the show and how he's the first cross over host between the original cast and this group of Not Ready For Prime Time Players and how everyone is calling him a sellout whore for not being loyal to the original cast and then goes on to defend trying new things especially when it comes to comedy while at the same time calling out this new cast and crew to stop being too friendly and polite and step up to play a more edgy game in a Belushi-like rant.
+Howard Hesseman then officially opens the show by continuing to play drunk.
+He then straightens up to do his monolog about his excitement to be invited back to the show.
+He also shared how he's the first crossover host between the original cast and this group of Not Ready For Prime Time Players and how everyone is calling him a sellout whore for not being loyal to the original cast.
+He goes on to defend trying new things especially when it comes to comedy while at the same time calling out this new cast and crew to stop being too friendly and polite and step up to play a more edgy game in a Belushi-like rant.